-A: No. Snacks and beverages are available from vending machines located near our new space and at the Forbes entrance to the building.
-A variety of food is available in the Gates and Newell-Simon Buildings, in the Tepper Building across Forbes Avenue, and in the Cohon Student Center, a short walk from our new space.
+A: No. Snacks and beverages are available from vending machines located near our new space and at the Forbes Ave entrance to the building.
+A variety of food is available in the Gates and Newell-Simon Buildings, in the Tepper Building across Forbes Ave, and in the Cohon Student Center, a short walk from our new space.

 Q: Will coffee and snacks be permitted in the lounge?

 A: We are still working out the details, but we anticipate that some types of light snacks and beverages will be permitted in the lounge.
 That is one of the great features of having a lounge.
 Current plans include a small kitchenette as part of the lounge.

 Q: Will we be able to eat and drink in our new classrooms?

 A: We are still working out the details.

 Q: What kind of A/V equipment will be in the classrooms?

 A: Classrooms will be equipped with A/V technology recommended by CMU A/V Services, which we hope will offer study leaders more flexibility in their presentations.
 We will offer extensive training for our Study Leaders on the new equipment.
 Staff will be nearby and ready to assist where necessary.

 Q: I have trouble hearing in the Wean classrooms now.
 Is that going to be fixed?